Creating an Application

 }

-are propagated to other machines or replayed later, the db.get()
+are propagated to other machines or replayed later, each db.get()

-operation always returns the same value that it saw at the time of execution.
+always returns the same value that it saw at the time and place it was first created.

-We achieve this by doing extra bookkeeping inside the database, and storing an automatically compacted history of the database inside the action log.
+We achieve this by doing extra bookkeeping inside the database, including a compacted history of each database record.